 Wolverhampton is a fantastic city and I am proud to represent it.
 As we plan our recovery from COVID-19, I want to ensure that we build back better than before.

-We have secured over £900 million to address important local social and economic issues such as supporting people experiencing homelessness, improving health services, tackling crime, and strengthening educational facilities.
+We have secured over £1 billion to address important local social and economic issues such as supporting people experiencing homelessness, improving health services, tackling crime, and strengthening educational facilities.
 Over £84 million has been secured in government funding for local businesses via the Business Interruption and Bounce Back Loan Schemes and I continue to serve on the Towns Board that oversaw the development of proposals for the Towns Fund, which sits alongside an additional £15 million from the Future High Streets Fund to regenerate local commercial areas.
 Our city is the first to benefit from the Places for Growth programme, with the Department for Levelling Up, Housing and Communities setting up a dual headquarters here – a move I successfully lobbied for.
 As of April 2022, this Department employed 208 civil servants at ita Wolverhampton office - with a further 65 people who have not commenced in post but are in the process of being onboarded.